 The effective Hamiltonian approach, although commonly adopted by the community, has some flaws.
 One of the issues is that the effective couplings derived from this approach are frame-dependent.
 The transformation rotates the original Hamiltonian into a different frame and the effective couplings are not between the original two qubits but the two qubits in the dressed basis in the new frame.
 As one can choose different transformations to derive the effective Hamiltonian, the effective couplings derived from those transformations will be different.
 There is no consensus on how to choose the transformation or the frame.
 Importantly, when we consider delocalization, the choice of transformation/frame is crucial.

 Localization in circuit QED is defined with respect to a local frame, where flux and charge variables are associated with a single node or branch, rather than superpositions across multiple locations.
 Delocalization and localization are thus measured in this local frame.
 However, the transformation used to derive the effective Hamiltonian—and in particular to extract the coupling—may redefine the frame in a nonlocal way, thereby introducing delocalization.
 As a result, decoupling and delocalization may occur simultaneously, since coupling strength and localization are defined in different frames.
 One might argue that, within the perturbative regime, different choices of transformation should yield equivalent results up to higher-order corrections.
-Yet, when targeting very high gate fidelities (99.9\%, 99.99\%, or beyond), even these small discrepancies can accumulate and become a significant source of error.